• Courses

 Test the setup

 It’s time to test if everything is working properly.
-Click Preview button at the top right corner of the GTM interface (to enable the Preview mode).
+Click the Preview button at the top right corner of the GTM interface (to enable the Preview mode).

-Once your GA4 tags have fired, go to Google Analytics > Configure > Debugview.
+Once your GA4 tags have fired, go to Google Analytics > Admin > Debugview.
 Find your device, check the most recent events, and check if their page_location value does not contain the excluded parameters.

 If everything is working fine, publish your GTM container by clicking the SUBMIT button and then completing all the other necessary steps.